 September: I started training to teach ESL.
 I was thrilled, timid, horrified, under qualified but eager to get back in a classroom.
 From the get-go of being hired, I was honest about my chronic health issues and the upcoming time demands of my NLTB revision.
 From as early as May, I was misled on the hours and expectations.
-In September, I signed an At Will contract, and yet–not even a full week later–my bossfriend walked me into a corner and demanded that if I remained past that day, I had to commit to staying on until February.
+In September, I signed an At-Will contract, and yet--not even a full week later--my boss-friend walked me into a corner and demanded that if I remained on staff beyond that day, I had to commit to staying on until February.
 And that the job would only get harder.
-And that he didn’t think it was a good idea.
+And that he didn't think it was a good idea.

-He asked: when was the last time you wrote? are you sleeping? will your quality of lesson plans remain this high? how bad was your pain this morning?
-He also said he hired me to have someone to vent to, that I should be careful of him taking advantage of our friendship, that that that–look, I’m good at pretending I’m a high functioning, good-feeling, pain-free creature.
+He asked me how my pain was, how my health, was I sleeping, was I healthy enough to work?
+He also said he hired me to have someone to vent to, that I should be careful of him taking advantage of our friendship, that that that--look, I'm good at pretending I'm a high functioning, good-feeling, pain-free creature.
 But I told the truth.
-I trusted him and was honest, which led to him saying weighted, implication-heavy lines and me trying to say that I’m good to teach at high pain, it’s the only way I’ve taught, I was only being real, I won’t let you take advantage of me, listen, please–
+I trusted him and was honest, which led to him saying weighted, implication-heavy lines and me trying to say that I'm good to teach at high pain, it's the only way I've taught, I was only being real, I won't let you take advantage of me, listen, please--

 I didn't quit.
 I wasn't laid off.
 I was walked outside and sat on the grass and given forty-five minutes to decide how I wanted to proceed with my life.
 I took the riskier of the two very risky options.